Sep783Lab/macbot-labs-/lab7.md

 ```
 ### 3. Run Docker Container with Network Host in a new terminal: (--network host in Docker)

+Open a new terminal.
 Start your Docker container with the --network host option to allow it to use the host's network stack.
 ```bash
 xhost +local:docker
 ```